oracle/terraform-provider-oci/website/docs/r/database_db_system.html.markdown

 	* A network security group (NSG) is optional for Autonomous Databases with private access.
 The nsgIds list can be empty.
 * `private_ip` - (Optional) A private IP address of your choice.
 Must be an available IP address within the subnet's CIDR.
 If you don't specify a value, Oracle automatically assigns a private IP address from the subnet.
 Supported for VM BM shape.
 * `security_attributes` - (Optional) (Updatable) Security Attributes for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Oracle-ZPR": {"MaxEgressCount": {"value": "42", "mode": "audit"}}}`
+* `private_ip_v6` - (Optional) A private IPv6 address of your choice.
+Must be an available IP address within the subnet's CIDR.
+If you don't specify a value and the subnet is dual stack, Oracle automatically assigns a private IPv6 address from the subnet.
 * `shape` - (Required) (Updatable) The shape of the DB system.
 The shape determines resources allocated to the DB system.
 	* For virtual machine shapes, the number of CPU cores and memory
 	* For bare metal and Exadata shapes, the number of CPU cores, memory, and storage